 Cybersecurity threats continue to challenge our daily lives, businesses, governments, and the global risk landscape.
 The World Economic Forum anticipates that cybersecurity will have a great adverse impact globally over the next 5 years in its Global Risks Report 2021.
 Ranking as the fourth greatest danger to the global economy, cybersecurity could cost the world more than $50 billion USD.

 Focussing on today, we are seeing how cybercriminals are searching for their preys in Australia.
 This time they are using the government’s vaccination efforts as an opportunity to exploit.
 This sees an exponential increase in social engineering attacks on people and businesses.
 The surge in vaccine scams is only confirming that malicious actors are becoming more creative and daring in their approach.

 Cybercrime exists in a highly organised form across the world.

 Inherently, borderless cybercrime is impacting victims around the globe – challenging law enforcement as they are often constrained by local jurisdictions.
 Worse yet, cybercrime is expected to cost the world $10.5 trillion annually by 2025.

 In part, this is attributed to the lucrative business model of cybercrime-as-a-service.
-Market players in this space have various offerings such as installing malware onto PCs and then selling access to those devices; or selling subscriptions to ransomware toolkits that automate attacks with developers taking a cut of all proceeds.
+Market players in this space have various offerings such as installing malware onto PCs then selling access to those devices.
+Some even sell subscriptions to ransomware toolkits that automate attacks with developers taking a cut of all proceeds.